 - Agnostic to any single high-level framework, compiler backend stack or particular target.

-- The detailed functional and numerical description enables precise code construction for a diverse range of targets – SIMD CPUs, GPUs and custom hardware like NPUs/TPUs.
+- The detailed functional and numerical description enables precise code construction for a diverse range of targets – SIMD CPUs, GPUs and custom hardware such as NPUs/TPUs.

-The TOSA Specification itself is written as AsciiDoc mark-up and developed in its raw mark-up form, managed through a git repository here: https://git.mlplatform.org/tosa/specification.git/.
+The TOSA Specification is written as AsciiDoc mark-up and developed in its raw mark-up form, managed through a git repository here: https://git.mlplatform.org/tosa/specification.git/.
 The specification is developed and versioned much like software is.
-While the mark-up is legible and can be read fairly easily in its raw form, it’s probably better to build or “render” the mark-up into a PDF document, or similar.
+While the mark-up is legible and can be read fairly easily in its raw form, it is recommended to build or “render” the mark-up into a PDF document, or similar.
 To do this, please follow the instructions in the README.md in the root of the specification repository.
-For convenience, you can view a PDF version of v0.20.0 here:
+For convenience, you can view a PDF version of v0.23.0 here:

 TOSA is intended to be very open technology developed collaboratively with the community.
 As such, contributions to the Specification as well as the Reference Model, test generator, etc. are strongly encouraged and very welcome.
 The process for contributing to the Reference Model and related code is slightly different to the process for contributing to the TOSA Specification, owing mainly to the difference between a software and documentation.